 A dedicated team of volunteers, some of whom have been associated with the Centre for over 15 years, mobilize local artists for special performances at the Centre.
 Teams from Cipla also share their time and talent to bring hope and happiness to the lives of patients and their families.

-“From past seventeen years I’ve been working as volunteer, I have contributed in organizing more than 1500 cultural entertainment programs in the Centre.
+“For the past 20 years, I’ve been working as volunteer, I have contributed in organizing more than 1500 cultural entertainment programs in the Centre.
 Due to these activities, patients and their caregivers get diverted from their stress and worries, they enjoy these programs as it helps them to cope up and also to think and focus on different aspects of life.”

 –Mr. Ram Parundekar, volunteer at CPC